 - Housing and Residence Life is invested in providing healthy indoor air quality for all residents.
 When used correctly by students, the apartment HVAC systems can handle the humidity in southeast Tennessee.
 The following are suggestions for preventing and treating mold and mildew: - Clean regularly.
-Mold can grow in spaces that have slow air movement, such as a pile of clothes in a closet or among items stacked in a sink. - When liquids are spilled, clean and dry the whole area, including under furniture. - Leave the bathroom exhaust fan even after you leave the shower. - Hang damp towels, laundry, and clothes to dry completely. - Clean common shower mildew with household products designed for that. - Leave approximately a foot of space between furniture and windows. - Keep the thermostat Heat or Cool 68-72 Fan Speed Low or Medium. - Do not leave open windows and doors to the outside for extended periods of time. - Submit a maintenance request immediately if a door or window does not close properly. - Allow some space around HVAC vents and bedroom closet vents. - If you are concerned about mold or mildew, submit a maintenance request in Manage My Housing.
+Mold can grow in spaces that have slow air movement, such as a pile of clothes in a closet or among items stacked in a sink. - When liquids are spilled, clean and dry the whole area, including under furniture.

+- Leave the bathroom exhaust fan on even after you leave the shower. - Keep bathroom door open after showers to let the HVAC system circulate air to quickly eliminate high humidity caused by showering. - Hang damp towels, laundry, and clothes to dry completely. - Clean common shower mildew with household products designed for that. - Leave approximately a foot of space between furniture and windows. - Keep the thermostat Heat or Cool 68-72 Fan Speed Low or Medium. - Do not leave open windows and doors to the outside for extended periods of time. - Submit a maintenance request immediately if a door or window does not close properly. - Allow some space around HVAC vents and bedroom closet vents. - If you are concerned about mold or mildew, submit a maintenance request in Manage My Housing.